isomerpages/isomerpages-govtech/_products-and-services/citizens/singpass.md

 1. Using the Singpass app with their fingerprint, face or an easy-to-remember 6-digit passcode, without the need to enter passwords.

 2. Entering their Singpass ID and password, followed by
-a. keying in a One-Time Password (OTP) sent via SMS, or
+<br> a. keying in a One-Time Password (OTP) sent via SMS, or
-b. a face scan enabled by Singpass Face Verification.
+<br> b. a face scan enabled by Singpass Face Verification.

 These Two-Factor Authentication (2FA) methods – Singpass app, SMS-OTP and Face Verification – provide an additional layer of security to better protect users’ personal data.